 Last, but not least is the blazer.
 The blazer is probably the MOST important article of clothing when you're heading to Vegas because the right blazer can work perfect with a t shirt or a button down shirt AND can be worn a lot when you're not in Vegas to elevate any look.
 The most important aspect of the blazer is that it's unconstructed and doesn't look like a suit jacket from the 2000's.
 This is achieved through the combination of unconstructed and a blend of cotton as the fabric.
-Here is my top recommendation that's a deep navy blue and still works well with black, the stretch is a big win.
-This is the unconstructed version that will be even more comfortable!
-And click here for another recommendation that's slightly more expensive.
+This is my top recommendation that is unconstructed and perfect for Vegas or the office!
+And click here for another recommendation from Theory.

 Details about what guys should wear in Vegas - in my honest opinion based on experience

 If you’ve prepaid for bottle service, tables, etc. and you’re going BIG, then I would say you have more liberty to wear what you want.
 You won’t have any issues getting into the nightclubs since you’re with a group that’s already paid for everything.
 Of course, you need to follow their normal dress code rules (e.g. clothes that look nice, no clothes with holes, etc).
 You also want to find clothes that you're comfortable in and fit your normal style.
 My recommendations above are as neutral as possible, meant to work perfectly for someone right out of college or a dad heading to Vegas with a group of friends.
 You do not want to force yourself into some sort of style that is going to make you second guess what you're wearing.
 Confidence is critical!